Jackson Rutledge: Washington Nationals

 On November 15, 2022, the Nationals added Rutledge to their 40-man roster to protect him from the Rule 5 draft.
 He was optioned to the Double-A Harrisburg Senators to begin the 2023 season.
-In 23 starts split between Harrisburg and the Triple–A Rochester Red Wings, he accumulated an 8–4 record and 3.71 ERA with 106 strikeouts in 119.0 innings of work.
+In 23 starts split between Harrisburg and the Triple–A Rochester Red Wings, he accumulated an 8–4 record and 3.71 ERA with 106 strikeouts in 119 innings of work.
 On September 13, 2023, Rutledge was promoted to the major leagues for the first time.
 He faced the Pittsburgh Pirates in his major league debut that same day, and took the loss.
 Rutledge recorded his first career win against the Atlanta Braves on September 24.
 In 4 starts during his rookie campaign, he posted a 6.75 ERA with 12 strikeouts across 20 innings.

 Rutledge was optioned to Triple–A Rochester to begin the 2024 season.
 He made 3 appearances (1 start) for Washington in 2024, logging a 3.24 ERA with 9 strikeouts across 8 1/3 innings pitched.
 Rutledge was again optioned to Triple-A Rochester to begin the 2025 season.
+He went on to make 63 relief appearances for the Nationals, compiling a 4-2 record and 5.77 ERA with 65 strikeouts across 73 1/3 innings pitched.

+Rutledge was optioned to Triple-A Rochester to begin the 2026 season.
+He made one appearance for Washington on April 13, 2026, allowing seven runs on six hits with two strikeouts over 1 1/3 innings pitched against the Pittsburgh Pirates.
+On May 6, Rutledge was designated for assignment by the Nationals.

+Philadelphia Phillies

+On May 10, 2026, Rutledge was claimed off of waivers by the Philadelphia Phillies.
+He made five appearances for the Triple-A Lehigh Valley IronPigs, struggling to a 7.20 ERA with three strikeouts over five innings of work.
+Rutledge was designated for assignment by the Phillies on June 11.
+He was released by Philadelphia after clearing waivers on June 16.
+On June 23, Rutledge re-signed with the Phillies on a new minor league contract.
+He was released for the second time on July 23.

+Fukuoka SoftBank Hawks

+On August 13, 2026, Rutledge signed with the Fukuoka SoftBank Hawks of the Nippon Professional Baseball.
+He made his NPB debut in a game against the Chiba Lotte Marines on September 12, pitching five innings and earning the win.